amadeus4dev/amadeus-python/README.rst

         logger=logger
     )

-Additionally, to enable more verbose logging, you can set the appropriate level on your own logger, though the easiest way would be to enable debugging via a parameter on initialization, or using the ``AMADEUS_LOG_LEVEL`` environment variable.
+Additionally, to enable more verbose logging, you can set the appropriate level on your own logger.
+The easiest way would be to enable debugging via a parameter during initialization, or using the ``AMADEUS_LOG_LEVEL`` environment variable.

 .. code:: py